roachsinai/X-Arc-White/README.md

 OSX-Arc theme collection is a flat theme collection based on arc with transparent elements OSX-Arc Collection is available in three variants, it also supports  GTK 3, GTK 2 and Gnome-Shell which integrates with GTK 3 and GTK 2 based desktop environments like Gnome, Unity, ~~Budgie~~, Pantheon, XFCE, Mate, etc.

 ##

-### Announcements

-Just a quick update I’m currently going to end development of OSX Arc collection but the code is still available for further development I have time constraints which makes it hard for me to continue to offer full support to the project and thank you to everyone one who offered their support.

-kind regards - **LinxGem33**

-##